OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

 -------------------------------------------------------------------------------

 - Grids will be hosted by one or several Content Delivery Networks (CDN)
-- Users no longer have to manually fetch grid files and place them in PROJ_LIB.
+- Grid loading mechanism will be reworked to be able to download grids or parts of grids from a online repository.
+When opted in, users will no longer have to manually fetch grid files and place them in PROJ_LIB.
   Full and accurate capability of the software will no longer require hundreds of megabytes of grid shift files in advance, even if only just a few of them are needed for the transformations done by the user.